aditya-an1l/aditya-an1l/README.md

 <img src="https://img.shields.io/badge/google-4285F4?style=for-the-badge&logo=google&logoColor=white">
 </p>

-As mentioned before, I experiment alot.
+As mentioned before, I experiment a lot.
 I have listed the software — both Open Source and Closed — that I  use every now and then:

 | Purpose         | Tools                                                              |